To the Members of

 offers salaried individuals personal loans with a tenure of upto 60

 months.
-This year the business has grown by 56% with a SOH
+This year the business has grown by 68% with a SOH of Rs.
+840

-Home Finance: Home Finance business has shown a decent growth during
+Home Finance: Home Finance business clocked high growth of 37% in

-losses on account of efficient and effective recovery and collection processes
+account of efficient and effective recovery and collection processes

 d) Business Banking Assets (BBA): Your Bank through its BBA division

 offers secured and unsecured Business loans, Loans against Property &

 non-professionals and Small & Medium Enterprises.
 This has been a

 landmark year for your Bank''s BBA business with its book growing by

 27%.
 Your Bank continues to maintain its best in class portfolio